 Most multivitamins contain vitamin E, so if you take a multivitamin be sure to check the label.
 The following products contain vitamin E:

 Acetaminophen (Tylenol®) is generally safe to take during your cancer treatment.
 It doesn't affect platelets, so it will not increase your chance of bleeding.
 The following common medications contain acetaminophen; those in bold require a prescription:

 Read the labels on all your medications.

-Acetaminophen is safe when used as directed, but there is a limit to how much you can take in one day.
-It’s possible to take too much acetaminophen without knowing because it’s in so many different medications.
-Taking more acetaminophen than directed can lead to liver damage.
-You should never take more than 1 medication at a time that contains acetaminophen without talking with a member of your healthcare team.
+Acetaminophen is safe when used as directed, but there is a limit to how much you can take in 1 day.
+It's possible to take too much acetaminophen without knowing because it’s in many different medications, so always read and follow the label on the product you are taking.
+Do not take more than 1 medication at a time that contains acetaminophen without talking with a member of your healthcare team.